zopefoundation/z3c.viewtemplate/src/z3c/viewtemplate/README.txt

 Why didn't we use named templates from the ``zope.formlib`` package?

-While named templates allow us to separate the view code from the template registration, they are not registerable for a particular layer making it impossible to implement multiple skins using named templates.
+While named templates allow us to separate the view code from the template registration, they are not registrable for a particular layer making it impossible to implement multiple skins using named templates.